krtierney/log-parser/README.md

 nice to include some validations of the file input format, as well as more robust exception handling, in future iterations of this program.

+First, install the dependencies.
+I've tried to keep it light, dependency-wise, so we're using MiniTest instead of RSpec.
+The program specifies ruby 2.7.1, but should run fine on earlier Ruby versions if you change the Gemfile and .ruby-version files to point to the version of Ruby you'd like to use.

+1. Ensure you have Ruby installed
+2. Run `gem install bundler` if you don't have the bundler gem installed for your Ruby version yet
+3. Run `bundle install` to install the Gemfile dependencies

-After ensuring you have ruby 2.7.1 installed, run the program with:
+Run the program with:
 `ruby ./log_parser.rb $file`

-Test can be run with:
+Tests can be run with:
 `bundle exec rake test`

 Please note, this program should only be run with small log files and is limited